VideoAutoArena/VideoAutoBench/README.md

 ## 📬 Contact

-For any questions or inquiries, please contact us at `chiyeunglaw1@gmail.com`.
+If you would like your LMM's performance included on our [leaderboard](https://videoautoarena.github.io/), please email your judge results to us (e.g. `videoautobench.aria.selected.judge.zip`).
+For any questions or further inquiries, contact us at `chiyeunglaw1@gmail.com`.

 ## 📜 License